This Hot Cheeseburger Dip is a fun - if artery clogging - twist on tradition. Top with crumbled bacon to make it a bacon cheeseburger dip!

 - Salt & Pepper

-- In a large saucepan, cook onion and ground beef in olive oil until beef if cooked through and onions are soft and translucent.
+- In a large saucepan, cook onion and ground beef in olive oil until beef is cooked through and onions are soft and translucent.

-- Add in relish and mustard, stirring until well incorporated.
+- Add in chopped pickles and mustard, stirring until well incorporated.

-- Add milk, continue stirring until also fully incorporated.
+- Add milk and pickle brine, continue stirring until also fully incorporated.
 Heads up: it will NOT look appetizing at this point, don’t worry when you see it!

 - In a separate bowl, toss cheese with cornstarch.